 How Could We Know?

-We anticipate that this book will be unpopular (to say the least) with those who think that people all but invariably make the best decisions for themselves.
+We anticipate that our book will be unpopular (to say the least) with those who think that people all but invariably make the best decisions for themselves.
 Who are Bob and George, they will ask, to say that individual people are not themselves— always and invariably— the best arbiters of the decisions that affect them?
 Like a great deal of economics, this argument makes sense in the abstract.
-But when we examine this question as it describes real people making real decisions (as we shall do throughout this book), we find that to a remarkable extent they are phished for phools: and, in consequence, they are making decisions that, applying just a bit of their own common sense, they would know are not to their benefit.
+But when we examine this question as it describes real people making real decisions, we find that to a remarkable extent they are phished for phools: and, in consequence, they are making decisions that, applying just a bit of their own common sense, they would know are not to their benefit.

 We do not have to be presumptuous to see that people are making such decisions.
 We know because we see people making decisions that NO ONE COULD POSSIBLY WANT.
 Henry David Thoreau remarked that “the mass of men lead lives of quiet desperation.”
 Remarkably, a century and a half later, in the United States, almost the richest country the world has ever known, too many lives are still led in quiet desperation.
 Just think about poor Mollie in Vegas.

 Four broad areas indicate how widespread are the NO-ONE-COULD-POSSIBLY-WANTs, regarding personal financial security; the stability of the macroeconomy (the economy as a whole); our health; and the quality of government.
 In each of these four areas we shall see that phishing for phools has significant impact on our lives.